Kokyuho/Django-Graphene-GraphQL-API/README.md

 - projectById(id:id)

 ### Mutations:
+- createKeyword
+- updateKeyword
+- deleteKeyword
+- createProject
+- updateProject
--
+- deleteProject

 ### To Do:
-- Implement CRUD operations for keyword and project
 - Implement unit testing of all
 - Implement continuous integration with github actions